votingworks/vxsuite/docs/writing-style-guide.md

 ## General Guidance

 - Instill confidence in the user with short, clear, and simple phrases.
-- Increase readability by using less words where possible.
+- Increase readability by using fewer words where possible.
 - Use consistent copy to avoid confusion.
 - Use more common/generic terms to avoid election jargon.